The A-Z of Telesales - Part 1

 A. An Authoritative Tone

 Selling remotely requires a delicate balancing act between being helpful and authoritative.
 It is essential to demonstrate that you are the expert in your field while remaining friendly, casual and conversational with your clients.
-The key to maintaining an authoritative tone is to focus on results and outcomes by emphasizing the value being offered to the prospect.

 This can be achieved through straightforward language delivered in a confident and matter-of-fact way which shows potential buyers that you’re in control of the process but still happy to help them achieve their goals.